ibm-cloud-docs/speech-to-text/input.md

 All interfaces accept a custom model for use in a recognition request:

 -   *Custom language models* expand the service's base vocabulary with terminology from specific domains.
 Use the `language_customization_id` parameter to include a custom language model with a request.
 You can also specify an optional `customization_weight` parameter.
 The parameter indicates the relative weight that is given to words from the custom model as opposed to words from the base vocabulary.

     For more information, see [Using a custom language model](/docs/services/speech-to-text/language-use.html).
 -   *Custom acoustic models* adapt the service's base acoustic model for the acoustic characteristics of your environment and speakers.
 Use the `acoustic_customization_id` parameter to include a custom acoustic model with a request.
 You can specify both a custom language model and a custom acoustic model with a request.

     For more information, see [Using a custom acoustic model](/docs/services/speech-to-text/acoustic-use.html).

-Custom models are based on one of the language models that are described in [Languages and models](#models).
+Custom models are based on one of the language models that are described in [Languages and models](/docs/services/speech-to-text/models.html).
 A custom model can be used only with the base model for which it is created.
-If your custom model is based on a model other than the `en-US_BroadbandModel`, the default, you must also specify the name of the model with the request.
+If your custom model is based on a model other than `en-US_BroadbandModel`, the default, you must also specify the name of the model with the request.
 To use a custom model, you must issue the request with service credentials that are created for the instance of the service that owns the custom model.

 For an introduction to customization, see [The customization interface](/docs/services/speech-to-text/custom.html).

 ### Custom model examples
 {: #customExample}